TheLabDemos/absence/README.md

  - Music: Konstantinos Leivadaros (Amigo)
  - Additional Graphics: Nikos Mpatalas (Amoivikos)

-Status
+Issues
 ------
 The code in this repository is currently incomplete.
 It's only the demo-specific parts, which use my circa 2002-2003 3D engine, and other reusable pieces of code which I kept out of tree back then.
 I think I have all the pieces, and I intend to gather them all up into this repo soon.

-Also this demo was originally written for windows, and the 3D engine (which is missing at the moment) was based on Direct3D 8, so it's not portable.
-I'd like to port it to OpenGL and GNU/Linux, when I have gathered all the pieces here, but this will probably take some time.
+This demo and the 3D engine it uses (which is missing at the moment), was originally written for windows and it's not portable.
+When I gather all the bits in this repo, I'd like to port it to OpenGL and GNU/Linux, but this will probably take some time.

 Also this demo used fmod for music playback, which I intend to replace with mikmod, to avoid proprietary dependencies.

+Unfortunately this repository doesn't contain the original commit history, because I wasn't using any kind of source control when I wrote this demo.

 Original Readme file